Cervical collar: Application and care

 When applying a cervical collar, it must be tight enough to immobilize the neck but must be loose enough to avoid pressure on the vasculature of the neck, strangulation, and pressure ulcers.
 Ideally, any clothing or jewelry in the neck area should be removed before applying the collar.
 Next, a collar size must be chosen according to the patient's size and build.
 The practitioner will then measure the length of the neck.
 The collar is then placed by one practitioner while the other holds the neck still.
 Then, the collar should be locked to the ideal neck length according to the specific manufacturer's manual.
 The chin must be in the chin piece and the collar must extend down to the sternal notch.
 If the patient has a tracheostomy hole, medical professionals must assure that the hole is midline and accessible in a patient with a cervical collar.
 Some common errors include incorrect chosen collar size, incorrect technique in placing collar, and incorrect measurement of neck length.

 Cervical collars and patient's necks should be evaluated and cleaned frequently for hygienic purposes as well as to avoid pressure ulcers.
 When the neck area is being cleaned, it is again important for two people to help remove the collar.
 One person must help hold the neck and keep it aligned while the other unfastens the straps and removes the collar.
 The area is then cleaned with soap, water, and washcloths.
 If there is evidence of skin breakdown, other topical agents and even antibiotics may be used if there is evidence of infection as well.

 History

-The cervical collar was invented in 1966 by George Cottrell during the Vietnam war as a way to provide neck immobilization in American soldiers with potential unstable neck injuries.
-Its use in the prehospital setting in the United States was popularized by orthopedic surgeon, Dr. JD Farrington.
-In his paper, "Death in a Ditch", Farrington described seeing "sloppy and inefficient removal of victim[s] from their vehicle."
+The cervical collar was invented in 1966 by George Cottrell during the Vietnam War as a way to provide neck immobilization in American soldiers with potential unstable neck injuries.
+Its use in the prehospital setting in the United States was popularized by orthopedic surgeon J. D. Farrington.
+In his paper, "Death in a Ditch", Farrington described seeing "sloppy and inefficient removal of victim[s] from their vehicle".
 He explained how a standardized approach of applying cervical collars before extracting motor vehicle collision victims from their vehicles is necessary to prevent this.